ShubhangiMisra/Chrome_Extention/README.md

 # Chrome_Extention
-A page action chrome extension
+A browser action chrome extension which tracks the tweets posted by a user handle say narendra modi